axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/logpath/reference-logflags/_index.md

 ## Example: Using the drop-unmatched flag

-In the following example, if a log message arrives whose `$MSG` part does not contain the string `foo`, then {{% productparam "abbrev" %}} will discard the message and will not check compliance with the second `if` condition.
+In the following example, if a log message arrives whose `$MSG` part does not contain the string `foo`, then {{% param "product.abbrev" %}} will discard the message and will not check compliance with the second `if` condition.

 ```c